rlucas7/rlucas7.github.io/_posts/2025-04-26-code-critique-via-ai.md

 # Open Questions

-## Which AIs will generate useful content in this setting?
+## Which AI models will generate useful content in this setting?

 I tested this out using the gemini model from google.
 This model is likely going to be deprecated in favor of newer versions.
 In most applications